madex/TinyTerminal/README.md

 TinyTerminal
 ============

-Tiny (only 15KB) Serial Terminal Software for Windows, with lots of Features.
+Tiny serial terminal software for Windows, with lots of features.
+It has low memory and cpu consumtion, is extremly fast and easy to use.
+Only 14KB executeable and less than 1000 lines of code.

+The title of the commandline-window shows the the current port configuration and other information.

-This is a fork from http://elm-chan.org/fsw_e.html
+This is a fork from http://elm-chan.org/fsw_e.html.
+ElmChan makes really nice soft- and firmware.

-I added some extra features like ALT+G and ALT-Z. And reduced the binary size.
+I added some extra features like ALT+G and ALT+Z. And reduced the binary size.

 OPTIONS
 =======

+Can be defined in as command line arguments.
+For example in a shortcut property or in the option file.

-This is an option file for tt.exe.
+`tt.ini` is an option file for tt.exe.
 The options must be listed from the first line in this file and the options are terminated by end of file or a blanked line.
 This file is searched in order of current dir, system dir and pathed dir.
 If it is found, it is imported prior to command line options, so that options